cp2004/Octoprint-Upgrade-To-Py3/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- A clear and concise description of what the bug is please! -->

 **Script output**
-Please paste the output of the script in the box below:
+Please paste the ***complete*** output of the script in the box below:
 ```
 HERE
 ```

 **Script version**
-Printed at the very top of the script
+You can find this printed in the first line of the script

 **OctoPrint Version**
 OctoPrint 1.().()